Skip to content

 • Adjusted gross income includes all income minus maintenance paid, prior child support obligations, and other allowable deductions.

-• Kentucky allows a timesharing credit when the non-custodial parent exercises parenting time for more than 101 days per year (approximately 28% of the time).
+• Kentucky allows a timesharing credit when the non-custodial parent exercises parenting time for more than 73 days per year (approximately 20% of the time, reduced from 101 days/28% by HB 244, effective July 1, 2025).

 • The court may deviate from guidelines when the child has extraordinary medical, dental, or educational needs, or when application of the guidelines would be unjust or inappropriate.